-FIRB may give it’s consent to an acquisition with or without conditions (eg construction on acquired urban land to commence within 24 months).
+FIRB may give its consent to an acquisition with or without conditions (eg construction on acquired vacant land or land for redevelopment to commence within 24 months).
 A FIRB decision cannot be reviewed or appealed.

 The “National Interest” test

-The Policy does however set out a list of factors which FIRB will consider when assessing each foreign investment proposal.
+Australia’s Foreign Investment Policy (which is maintained by FIRB) does however set out a list of factors which FIRB will consider when assessing each foreign investment proposal.

 These national interest factors include:

 - National security.